-The only software for the sole purpose of Rotoscopy has expanded its domain to several other areas such as warping, morphing, paint, 2D to 3D conversion, and different matting methods.
+The only software for the sole purpose of Rotoscopy has expanded its domain to several other areas such as warping, morphing, painting, 2D to 3D conversion, and different matting methods.

 Silhouette fx has the same origin as the Mocha Pro and is regarded as the best rotoscoping software by many independent artists.

-Released in 2020(updated version) used by VFX houses the world over because it has all tools necessary to get the job done, no matter how complex the project is.
+Released in 2022(updated version) used by VFX houses the world over because it has all tools necessary to get the job done, no matter how complex the project is.

 Performance that meets the needs of modern production works because nuke delivers easy workflows when it comes to new challenges of digital compositing.

 This includes industry-standard keying, rotoscoping, vector paint tools, colour collection, and much more.
 The price of a nuke is placed around USD 9,000 for the complete version of the program.
 Although there exist some watered-down versions for freelancers and students.

 Developed by a Non-profit organization, BLENDER FOUNDATION is the most popular and free rotoscoping software, which is heavily used for designing 3D models and animation at reasonable rates.